Microsoft’s transition to Zero Trust

 Managing user identities and secure access at MicrosoftREAD CASE STUDY

 Improving security by protecting elevated-privilege accounts at MicrosoftREAD CASE STUDY

 Because unmanaged devices are an easy entry point for bad actors, ensuring that only healthy devices can access critical applications and data is vital for enterprise security.
-As a fundamental part of our Zero Trust implementation, the CSEO team worked to enroll all user devices in device management systems.
+As a fundamental part of our Zero Trust implementation, Microsoft Digital worked to enroll all user devices in device management systems.

 Enabling device health verification in this way is essential to managing the policies that govern access to Microsoft resources.